 Electric mountain bikes are remarkable.
 They provide remarkable performance and demand nothing more than average fitness from the rider.
 The experience riding electric bikes is extraordinary as the rider can be ordinary.

+The Pinnacle in Canberra Nature Park is very pretty and undulating – perfect for recreation cycling.
 The Pinnacle Nature Reserve lies on the hill behind Hawker.
-It is part of the Canberra Nature Park.
+It is part of Canberra Nature Park.
 A ride around the edge of the reserves along the management trails is about 11 km in length.
 A good walk but only a short ride.

+Riding the western slopes of Mount Stromlo.
 A gravel ride from Denman Prospect shops, to Stromlo Forest and across its western slopes.
 The route winds its way over hills and across creeks, with uninterrupted views of the Murrumbidgee Valley and the Brindabella Range.
-The ride is 25.7km, a 500m rise, hilly, and with no locked gates.
+The ride is 25.7 km, a 500 m rise, hilly, and with no locked gates.
 A mountain bike is recommended.

 Mount Tennent, Honeysuckle Creek and Mount Rob Roy belong to the great hill climbs in the south.
 Mount Tennent, south of Tharwa, is usually walked but it can be run.
 Honeysuckle Creek is a popular road ride (the road is currently closed), and Mount Rob Roy a gravel ascent on Banks Steep Track management trail.

+Riding on the west slopes of Mount Stromlo along a serpentine route with views of the Brindabella Ranges.
 Mount Stromlo Forest is a large reserve on the slopes of Mount Stromlo.
 West of the mountain, many creeks run off undulating hills into the Murrumbidgee River, and have cut into the clay to form deep creek beds.